 At this point the Crush paper can be used and converted to produce various applications such as luxury packaging and catalogues, brand collateral, labels, invitations and notebooks.

 The products, such as Crush Coffee paper, are recyclable: after their use, they enter into the paper and cardboard recycling cycle, an important system to save energy and natural resources that is promoted every year in Italy by Comieco with the occasion of Month of recycling.
-Click and discover the Favini initiatives for the month of paper and cardboard recycling.

 The CirCo project to study and reuse the silverskin